 Cryptocurrency has become a dominant payment method for child sexual abuse material (CSAM), and in the past five years there has been proliferation in the creation of cryptocurrency paywalls to gain access to the material.
 Unlike cash, crypto is traceable, but traditional anti-money laundering technology and current law enforcement techniques are often ineffective in detecting and intercepting it.
-AIR - the Alliance for Innovative Regulation is planning a virtual TechSprint to surface new models of traceability and explore technological solutions to combat and apprehend perpetrators of these heinous crimes.
+AIR - the Alliance for Innovative Regulation held a virtual TechSprint to surface new models of traceability and explore technological solutions to combat and apprehend perpetrators of these heinous crimes.

 Can we curtail CSAM by detecting users through their cryptocurrency payment activities, without compromising the privacy and data security of innocent people?